Providing Information about Job Seekers’ Skills to Increase Employment Outcomes in South Africa

 Harambee Youth Employment Accelerator is a social enterprise that builds solutions to address a mismatch of demand and supply in the youth labor market by connecting employers with first-time work seekers.
-At the time of the study, Harambee served roughly 100,000 unemployed youth annually.
-Harambee targeted young adults between the ages of 18-29 who graduated from high school, are from low-income backgrounds, are currently unemployed, have limited formal sector work experience, and have actively searched for work in the past 6 months.
+Harambee serves roughly 100,000 unemployed youth annually.
+Harambee targets young adults between the ages of 18-29 who graduated from high school, are from low-income backgrounds, are currently unemployed, have limited formal sector work experience, and have actively searched for work in the past 6 months.
 Over two days, participants complete assessments to evaluate their cognitive skills, literacy, numeracy, and aptitude for different career types.
 Based on their assessment results, some individuals join a program that prepares them for and places them in jobs with Harambee’s partner employers.

 Details of the intervention

-Public feedback to share with prospective employers: Participants received a set of 20 printed reports of their relative scores on the assessments.
+- Public feedback to share with prospective employers: Participants received a set of 20 printed reports of their relative scores on the assessments.
 These reports were printed in color, branded with both the Harambee and World Bank logos, and contained the job seeker’s name and national identity number.
-During the group session, participations received additional guidance on how to share this report with employers.
+During the group session, participants received additional guidance on how to share this report with employers.
 Participants in this group also received a soft copy of their report via email.

 Results and policy lessons

 Three to four months after job seekers took the assessment, participants’ who received public feedback to share with prospective employers had higher employment and earnings than those in the comparison group, while those who received private feedback had higher earnings, but less so than those who received public feedback.
 Additionally, both job seekers (in the public and private groups) and firms updated their beliefs and/or actions when they received information on job seekers’ certified skills.